aquasecurity/kube-bench/README.md

 You can choose to
 * Run kube-bench from inside a container (sharing PID namespace with the host).
 See [Running inside a container](#running-inside-a-container) for additional details.
 * Run a container that installs kube-bench on the host, and then run kube-bench directly on the host.
 See [Installing from a container](#installing-from-a-container) for additional details.
 * install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases), though please note that you also need to download the config and test files from the `cfg` directory.
-See [Download and Install binaries](#download-and-install-binaries) for details.
+See [Download and Install binaries](#download-and-install-binaries) for additional details.
 * Compile it from source.
-See [Installing from sources](#installing-from-sources) for details.
+See [Installing from sources](#installing-from-sources) for additional details.

 ## Running kube-bench